Recoskie/JDasm/README.md

 Supports MacOS/iPhone binaries, and also MacOS/iPhone Universal binaries.

-Supports Decompiling Andoird APK application binaries.
+Supports Decompiling Mobile Andoird APK application binaries.

-Supports Decompiling iPhone IPA application binaries.
+Supports Decompiling Mobile iPhone IPA application binaries.

 As a note both android and iPhone store tire applications in zip files.
 You need to find the main application file to decompile it.
 The main binary to load is stored in a manifest file in the IPA, or APK.

+As a note iPhone uses MacOS format for the main binaries, and android uses ELF for libraries in the APK.
+Both are supported by this application.

 Supports .efi boot binaries and boot sector disassembly.